 Teacher candidates in this course will learn the concepts and practices of collaboration, consultation, interpersonal communication skills, teamwork, and problem solving.
 Teacher candidates will discover how students with disabilities are impacted by interpersonal and communications gaps and issues between and among team members.
 Lastly, teacher candidates will create a resource that includes methods to facilitate effective collaboration and consultation skills.
-Prerequisite: ED224, ED312, or instructor permission.
+Prerequisite: ED224, ED312, or instructor permission

-Teaching Literacy Across Curriculum ED350
+ED350 Teaching Literacy Across Curriculum

-Focus is on strategies for developing literacy in the Language Arts classroom and across the curriculum for grades 4-8.
-Students design an interdisciplinary thematic unit, using: narrative and expository literature, content frameworks, Common Core Curriculum State Standards, and best research-based practices.
+Focus is on strategies for developing literacy in the language arts classroom and across the curriculum for grades 4-8.
+Students design an interdisciplinary thematic unit, using narrative and expository literature, content frameworks, Common Core Curriculum State Standards, and best research-based practices.
 Study of quantitative assessment includes discussion of state and national accountability initiatives, as well as the use of assessment results to improve instruction.
 Undergraduate Prerequisite: ED224 or Instructor Permission.
-If this class is taken at the 500 level, it is a graduate course and expectations for student performance are at an advanced level.
-Course requirements and/or evaluation of requirements are more rigorous than at the lower division section of this course.
-15 hours of field experience is required.
+15 hours of field/clinical experience is required.